pieterdw/resume/README.md

 # Pieter's resume

+My resume can be found here: [straffekoffie.com/pieter](https://straffekoffie.com/pieter/)

-To ensure my resume is mobile friendly and multilangual, I built it as a small React app.
+I built it as a small React/Tailwind app.
+It is responsive and localized.
 Happy to discuss this in more detail!